lkfisher5/myfinalapp/README.md

 # LinkedIn User Prediction App

-This Streamlit app uses a logistic regression model to predict whether a person is a LinkedIn user based on a set of demographic and socio-economic features.
-It includes features such as income level, education level, marital status, gender, whether the person is a parent, and their age.
+This Streamlit app uses a logistic regression model to predict whether a person is a LinkedIn user based on a set of demographic and socio-economic features including income level, education level, whethere a person is married, gender, whether the person is a parent, and their age.

 ## Features